massimodipaolo/ws-core/src/modules/Data.FileSystem/README.md

 You need to define 2 options to configure the module:

 1. **folder**: physical folder on the filesystem for the storage of the data json files.
-2. **converters**: configuration options of the `Shared.Serialization` module to use to serialize data.
+2. **converters**: configuration options of the [Shared.Serialization](../../shared/Serialization/Options.cs) option class used to serialize data.

 #### Configuration example